skip to content

 Core Team

-Colleagues from across the Faculty of Divinity are engaged in different ways with CIP's activities.
-Others outside the Faculty are invited to affiliate.
-This opportunity is open to PhD students, postdocs and others at the University of Cambridge who work on interfaith topics.
+Colleagues from across the University engage in different ways with CIP's activities.
+Affiliation is open to PhD students, postdocs and others working on interfaith topics.

 Read more at: Visiting Scholars